-Aescap Life Sciences ('the Fund') invests in publicly listed biotech / life sciences companies.
-It invests in highly innovative companies that develop and market new medicines and to a lesser extent diagnostics Additional parameters of the same and fast-growing market where breakthrough innovations can be exploited in a global and profitable manner.
+Aescap Genetics ('the Fund') invests in publicly listed genetics biotech / life sciences companies.
+It invests in highly innovative companies that develop and market new genetics medical treatments such as gene, RNA and cell therapies.
+It can to a limited extent also invest in companies that develop and market medical genetics diagnostics.
+The life sciences market is a large and fast-growing market where breakthrough innovations can be exploited in a global and profitable manner.
 The substantial growth of the life sciences market is driven by:

-- a) A longer life expectancy (especially in the emerging markets) as well as an ageing population which are driving demand for improved and cost-effective medicine, diagnostics and medical devices b) A high unmet medical need for diseases such as Alzheimer, Arthrosis, Diabetes, MS, Oncology, Parkinson and many other such as infectious diseases c) Approximately 6,000 rare diseases with no treatment available at all today.
+a) A longer life expectancy (especially in the emerging markets) as well as an ageing population which are driving demand for improved and cost-effective medicine, diagnostics and medical devices;

+b) A high unmet medical need for diseases such as Alzheimer, Arthrosis, Diabetes, MS, Obesity, Oncology, Parkinson and many other such as infectious diseases;

+c) Approximately 6000 rare diseases with no treatment available at all today.

 The rapidly growing healthcare costs, almost everywhere in the world, are increasing the demand for biotech / life sciences innovations.
 A good example of such an approach is the concept of precision medicine.
 The concept of precision medicine is based on the fact that people respond differently to the same treatment.
 Based on gene profiling and biomarker data a patient can be given the right treatment from the start, instead of following a trial and error approach as still often is the case in the treatment of cancer.
-And the development of precision medicine has only just started.
+The development of precision medicine has only just started.

-The sector the Fund is active in is known for its attractive premiums in case of takeovers.
-The large cash buffers of the bigger pharma / biotech companies create the potential for many future acquisitions of smaller
+The sector the Fund is active and is known for its attractive premiums in case of takeovers.
+The large cash buffers of the bigger pharma / biotech companies create the potential for many future acquisitions of smaller biotech companies.

-The number of publicly listed biotech / life sciences companies the Fund can select from is over 900 in the EU and the US together.
+The number of publicly listed biotech / life sciences genetics companies the Fund can select from is over 125 in the EU and the US together.

 In the context of the EU Sustainable Finance Disclosure Regulation (SFDR), the Fund has been classified as an Article 8 fund.
-The investments of the Fund do not take into account the EU criteria for environmentally
+The investments of the Fund do not take into account the EU criteria for environmentally sustainable economic activities.